penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     ```

 Now with the users created, the next step is to create the Zabbix database.
-Execute the following command to create the database with the owner set to
+Execute the following command to create the database `zabbix` with the owner set to
-`zabbix-srv`:
+`zabbix-srv` and the character encoding set to `Unicode` as required by Zabbix:

 !!! info "Create DB"

     ``` bash
     sudo -u postgres createdb -E Unicode -T template0 -O zabbix-srv zabbix
     ```

+???+ note "What is this 'template0'?"

+    In PostgreSQL, `template0` is a default database template that serves as a pristine
+    copy of the database system.
+When creating a new database using `template0`,
+    it ensures that the new database starts with a clean slate, without any
+    pre-existing objects or configurations that might be present in other templates.
+    This is particularly useful when you want to create a database with specific
+    settings or extensions without inheriting any unwanted elements from other templates.

 Once the database is created, you should verify the connection and ensure that
 the correct user session is active.
 To do this, log into the zabbix database using